 - Anxiety can Cripple the System: One caregiver’s anxiety regarding the re-integration of the other parent can poisen the process; it is important that the anxiety of the primary parent be addressed so that reconciliation with the other parent is possible.

 - Sometimes, the Rejected Parent has to Step Back and Wait: Some relationships cannot be repaired immediately and when this occurs the rejected parent may need to allow some time for the child to grow and mature.
 Unlike “taking a break” this requires the parent to remain present and available to the child without being intrusive or “pushing” the child in a way that could cause further resentment.

 We understand that divorce can be a harrowing experience emotionally, physically and logistically, which is why we have lawyers here to help.
 Having an experienced divorce lawyer can make all the difference to your process.
 Because we focus solely on family law, we understand the dynamics and can help guide you through your divorce.
-Please contact Elise Buie Family Law Group, PLLC for a free consultation regarding your divorce.
+Please contact Elise Buie Family Law Group, PLLC for a consultation regarding your divorce.
 Also, for more information about collaborative divorce or mediation please visit our website.